-For sexual assault, domestic violence, dating violence and stalking that occurs on Parkland College properties or at any Parkland College sanctioned event or activity, contact should be made with the Department of Public Safety at 217/351-2369 or by calling 911 (on campus phones).
+For sexual assault, domestic violence, dating violence and stalking that occurs on Parkland College properties or at any Parkland College sanctioned event or activity, contact should be made with the Department of Public Safety at 217/351-2369.
 Calling 911 on your cell phone will put you through to METCAD.
 They will take your information and pass it to the Parkland College Police Department, who will respond.